Assistant Professor, Musicology

 Music Building 423

-Dr. Vellutini’s research interests focus on the cultural and reception history of nineteenth-century Italian opera, its dissemination in the Habsburg Empire, historiography, performance practice, and staging.
+Claudio Vellutini joined the UBC School of Music in 2016.
+His research interests focus on the cultural and reception history of nineteenth-century Italian opera, its dissemination in the Habsburg Empire, historiography, performance practice, and staging.
+He has published essays and reviews in 19th-Century Music, Cambridge Opera Journal, Eighteenth-Century Music, and Notes.
+Forthcoming publications will appear in the Journal of tbe American Musicological Society and in a number of edited volumes.
 His dissertation explored the political implications of the production, performance, and reception of Italian operas in Vienna in the first half of the nineteenth century.
 He is currently working on a book project on opera and cultural networks between Vienna and the Italian States between 1815 and 1848.
-He has published essays and reviews in 19th-Century Music, Cambridge Opera Journal, Eighteenth-Century Music, and Notes.

-He received the 2012 Indiana University Press Award (in recognition to the best student paper presented at the spring meeting of the American Musicological Society’s Midwest chapter), an Ernst-Mach Fellowship from the Österreichischer Austauschdienst (the exchange agency funded by the Austrian Federal Ministry of Science and Research, 2012-13), a Stuart Tave Teaching Award from the University of Chicago (2014), and an Alvin H. Johnson AMS 50 Dissertation Fellowship from the American Musicological Society (2014-15).
+Dr. Vellutini received the 2012 Indiana University Press Award (in recognition to the best student paper presented at the spring meeting of the American Musicological Society’s Midwest chapter), an Ernst-Mach Fellowship from the Österreichischer Austauschdienst (the exchange agency funded by the Austrian Federal Ministry of Science and Research, 2012-13), a Stuart Tave Teaching Award from the University of Chicago (2014), and an Alvin H. Johnson AMS 50 Dissertation Fellowship from the American Musicological Society (2014-15).
+His current research is funded by a SSHRC Insight Development Grant.